NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/service worker vulnerabilities/Categorizing service worker attacks and mitigations.md

 **PerformanceTiming**
 The `PerformanceResourceTiming` API can be exploited for history-sniffing purposes

 > [!WARNING] Mitigation approaches
 > This approaches already exist but need improvement:
-> - termination delay limits (differences in implementation by browsers)
+> - event signaling
-> - notification UI changes (differences in implementation by browsers)
+> - site isolation

 ### Hijacking